Ocean-11/TF_stixels/README.md

 * the module selects a trained model directory, scans a test images directory and annotates the images with both labels & predictions

-CRF())
+CRF()
 * the module implements a Conditional Random Fields filter

 video()
-* the module creates a video from an images folder
+* the module takes an images folder and turns it into a video

 ## General Files
 image_predict()
-* the module analyzes an image with and w/o GT file and produces, implements the inference, and produces an output image + meta data
+* the module analyzes an image with and w/o GT file, uses a prescribed model for inference, and produces an output image + meta data